debiancn/aria2-fast/README.rst

 ======================== ========================================
 features                  dependency
 ======================== ========================================
-HTTPS                    GnuTLS or OpenSSL
-BitTorrent               libnettle+libgmp or libgcrypt or OpenSSL Metalink                 libxml2 or Expat.
+HTTPS                    OSX or GnuTLS or OpenSSL BitTorrent               libnettle+libgmp or libgcrypt or OpenSSL Metalink                 libxml2 or Expat.
+Checksum                 None.
+Optional: OSX or libnettle or libgcrypt
+                         or OpenSSL (see note)
-Checksum                 libnettle or libgcrypt or OpenSSL gzip, deflate in HTTP    zlib
+gzip, deflate in HTTP    zlib
 Async DNS                C-Ares
 Firefox3/Chromium cookie libsqlite3